 If you’re wanting to introduce human children to your canine children, or vice versa, your first thought will be whether the dogs and kids will get along.
-There’s been an increase in reports over the last year of dog attacks, and it’s a situation that no parent ever wants to experience.
+There’s been an increase in reports over the last year of dog bites and attacks, and it’s a situation that no parent ever wants to experience.

-This is the second piece in a series which aims to understand dogs and aggressive behaviour.
-Read the first part, Why Do Dogs Bite?, to gain an understanding of why dogs might resort to biting.
+This article looks as the importance of dogs and kids respecting each other’s boundaries so everybody can live harmoniously.
+It’s the second piece in a series that aims to understand dogs and aggressive behaviour.
+Read the first part, “Why Do Dogs Bite?”, to gain an understanding of why dogs might resort to biting.
 It also pinpoints some warning signs that a dog may become aggressive.

 When problems arise with dogs and kids